gabestuf/inQ/README.md

 # inQ

 ## Description
-This app allows you to make surveys and record and view data.
+This app is a way for me to ask people dumb questions and record their responses.